 Winter Memories in Cooperstown

-Like clockwork, it’ll soon be here – for the 50th time!
-The Cooperstown Winter Carnival will kick off on Friday, January 27, 2017!
+Like clockwork, it’ll soon be here – for the 53rd time!
+The Cooperstown Winter Carnival will kick off on Tuesday February 16 and run thru Sunday February 21, 2021!

 Before the very first Carnival took place, my family had just relocated from Long Island to Cooperstown.
 It was fall of 1966.
 My dad, a whiz when it came to organizational activity of all types, joined with a loosely-knit group of locals who had an idea for some wintertime fun.